thecommunitydigitallibrary/cdl-platform/README.md

-# The Community Digital Library
+# TextData
-The Community Digital Library (CDL) is an online and open-source social bookmarking platform that allows you to collaboratively describe and save, search for, and discover webpages related to your interests.
+TextData is an online and open-source platform that helps you save what you know and find what you don't.
 We offer a stand-alone website and a Chrome extension, all for free.

-To use the CDL, you have three options:
+To use TextData, you have three options:

-1. Full online version: Visit [the CDL website](https://textdata.org/), install the [Chrome extension](https://chrome.google.com/webstore/detail/the-community-digital-lib/didjjbenidcdopncjajdoeniaplicdee?hl=en&authuser=0), create an account, and begin using the CDL.
+1. Full online version: Visit [textdata.org](https://textdata.org/), install the [Chrome extension](https://chrome.google.com/webstore/detail/the-community-digital-lib/didjjbenidcdopncjajdoeniaplicdee?hl=en&authuser=0), create an account, and begin using TextData.
 2. Full offline version: Clone this repository, set up Docker, and run the services locally.
 This is described in the section below titled "Setting Up the Local Version".
-3. Hosted backend, local frontend: You can leverage the APIs for the backend of the CDL, and create or extend your own frontend (website or browser extension).
+3. Hosted backend, local frontend: You can leverage the APIs for the backend, and create or extend your own frontend (website or browser extension).
 The API documentation is [here](https://github.com/thecommunitydigitallibrary/cdl-platform/tree/dev/backend).

 <details>
 <summary>Setting Up the Offline Version</summary>